 The EPSO S.W.A.T.
-Team consists of 20 members, two of which are Officers with the Fountain Police Department.
-All are highly motivated, trained and excel at performing very specialized missions under extremely stressful circumstances, sometimes with very little advance notice.
+Team consists consists of 17 members and all are highly motivated, trained and excel at performing very specialized missions under extremely stressful circumstances, sometimes with very little advance notice.
 Each team member possesses a variety of skills and experience.
 When brought together, these members function as a single unit within a team concept, which allows missions to be completed thoroughly and safely.

 The S.W.A.T.
 Team’s primary objective is to ensure the safety of all persons involved in any mission in which the S.W.A.T.
 Team is deployed.
 Concern for the public’s safety, as well as the team's safety, cannot be stressed enough as the S.W.A.T.
 Team executes its missions.

 Examples of missions which would commonly involve S.W.A.T. include, but are not limited to:

 - Hostage Situations

 - Dignitary Protection